 Whatever use cases you pursue, remember that the most effective push notifications have impeccable timing and personalization.
 The more relevant a message is to a specific user, the more likely that it will resonate and inspire action.
 In fact, 91 percent of users say they’re more likely to shop with brands that provide relevant offers and recommendations.

 Interested in trying these retention strategies and uncovering the secret sauce for your app?
 Start sending mobile push notifications, sharing in-app rewards, and testing out different onboarding flows with OneSignal's versatile messaging platform.
+Our tool is designed to help you send notifications and seamlessly manage your user communication across a variety of channels.
 Give your app the competitive edge it deserves by opening your free account yesterday.